ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 :::

 The only thing that differentiates a BST from a normal binary tree is this invariant.
-As explained in @sec:invariants-preconditions-and-postconditions, an invariant is a condition that the BST *always* must satisfy.
+As explained in @sec:analysis-1:invariants, an invariant is a condition that the BST *always* must satisfy.

-This means that the example tree from @sec:binary-trees is not a BST, because it violates the invariant, but @fig:BST-example shows two correct BSTs.
+This means that the example tree from @sec:trees:binary-trees is not a BST, because it violates the invariant, but @fig:BST-example shows two correct BSTs.

 ![Two example BSTs, both representing the same set of values.](images/BST-Example.png){#fig:BST-example}